 Envirotreat employed an ex-situ soil mixing remediation strategy for the treatment of over 300m³ of contaminated soils.

-The soils were mixed in 5m3 batches to allow known quantities of contaminated soils to be combined with known quantities of the E-clay® slurry.
-The treated soils were then temporarily stockpiled before being reused on-site as a substitute for imported clean fill, thus preventing the need for off site disposal.
+The treated / validated soils were then temporarily stockpiled before being reused on-site as a substitute for imported clean fill, thus preventing the need for off site disposal.